-How to Love Someone When You’re A Hypochondriac
+How to Love Someone When You’re a Hypochondriac

 A year after that late-night hospital visit, Tim and I walked to our neighborhood coffee shop.
 Our first baby, unplanned but welcomed, was on the way, another set of demands in our home.
 The first trimester and all the physical changes that had come with it reactivated my health anxiety and my knee-jerk need for Tim to take care of me.
 He was strong; I was weak.
 He was the giver; I was the taker.
 We’d played these roles for our four years of marriage, and we agreed that to be the parents we wanted to be, to be the people we wanted to be, we desperately needed a sense of balance.
 Tim needed more time to himself, and I needed to learn how to appraise and manage my fears — but more than that, I needed to see that I could do it without him.

 Our son Oliver was born six weeks later in a birth free of major complications.
 While my smooth pregnancy and birth reinforced the possibility of my own strength, post-delivery blood loss left me breathless and on edge.
 I teetered in those early weeks of motherhood between elation and anxiety, simultaneously in awe and afraid of the responsibility of motherhood.
-Now I had two bodies to manage: Mine and my son’s.
+Now I had two bodies to manage: mine and my son’s.

 On one of our first nights home from the hospital, I got in the bath to stave off a panic attack, convinced I was having a pulmonary embolism.
-Dizzy with panic, I googled my symptoms, then instinctively called for Tim, who responded only by snoring from the next room.
+Dizzy with panic, I Googled my symptoms, then instinctively called for Tim, who responded only by snoring from the next room.

 I weighed my options.
 Which story would I believe?
 I could create an emergency and ask Tim to stay up.
 Or I could let him sleep, and be alone with the body I was afraid of.
 I took the deepest breath I could, turned my phone off, and got in bed next to my husband.
 Because we promised to love one another in the possibility of sickness, yes — but also in the possibility of health.